lucas2804/hardcore-rule/elixir/11-Productions.md

 - A GenServer is implemented in two parts:
     1) the client API
-    2) and the serer callbacks
+    2) and the server callbacks
 - There are 2 types or request: **sync-call** and **async-cast**